AC Cars: AC (Acedes) Ltd.

 At the same time, the company realized they needed a grand tourer model that could appeal to wealthy customers.
 AC contacted the famed Italian coach builder Pietro Frua to design an appealing GT body that could be fitted on a MKIII Cobra chassis stretched by 6 in.
 The new car was shown at the 1965 Turin show.
 A few early models were fitted with the famed 427 Ford FE motors.
-In 1967 the long-stroked 428 motor became available and the car was known as the AC Frua.
+In 1967 the long-stroked 428 motor became available and the car was known as the AC 428.
 Built out of steel rather than AC's usual aluminium, the Frua is heavier than a Cobra at slightly under 3000 lb.
 That said, it is still a light and very fast automobile built on a racing chassis.
 The car was never fully developed and the cost of sending chassis from England to Italy and back for final assembly made it so expensive that only a few were produced.
 Production ended in 1973 after only 80 cars (29 convertibles and 51 coupes) were finished.

 In 1970, a special version of the coupé was built.
 It was based on an extended bodyshell that Frua built for Monteverdi which was supposed to become the second Monteverdi 375/L (Monteverdi chassis# 2002).
 After the alliance between Monteverdi and Frua broke apart in Summer 1969, that bodyshell remained in the Frua works in Turin.
 A year or so later Frua changed some details on front and rear, including some semi-hidden headlamps similar to those seen on the Iso Lele and the second series Iso Grifo before.
 The car was called AC 429; it remained a one-off.

 The 1970s were not a good period for luxury car manufacturers and Derek Hurlock went searching for a totally new, smaller car.
 Mid-engined designs were in fashion at the time and in 1972 the Diablo, a prototype with an Austin Maxi engine and transaxle, was built by privateers Peter Bohanna and Robin Stables.